Parxd/FasterDL/README.md

 ~$ sudo docker build -t <IMAGE-NAME>:<TAG> .
 ~$ sudo docker run -it --rm --gpus all -v.:/<VOLUME-NAME> <IMAGE-NAME>
 ```
-or if you're using VSCode, use the Dev Container extension pack and open the root in container *(recommended)*.
+...or if you're using VSCode, just use the Dev Container extension pack and open the root in container *(recommended)*.

 ---